publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schX/m__us_usc_t21_s393.md

     The Secretary shall annually prepare and publish in the Federal Register and solicit public comment on a report that—

-        (1) provides detailed statistical information on the performance of the Secretary under the plan described in subsection (f) of this section;
+        (1) provides detailed statistical information on the performance of the Secretary under the plan described in subsection (f);

         (2) compares such performance of the Secretary with the objectives of the plan and with the statutory obligations of the Secretary; and